ni/measurement-plugin-python/CONTRIBUTING.md

 Contributions to MeasurementLink Services Python Support are welcome from all!

 MeasurementLink Services Python Support is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-python/).
-The repo contains the necessary Python MeasurementLink templates and examples to call into the MeasurementLink Services.
+The repo contains templates and examples for developing MeasurementLink services in Python.

 MeasurementLink Services Python Support follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a